harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-faqs.md

 Second: Actions to take when the specified error conditions occur.

-### Getting error - "The incoming YAML exceeds the limit XXXXX code points", How do I resolve this?
+### Getting error - "The incoming YAML exceeds the limit XXXXX code points".
+How do I resolve this?

 The issue is due to a very large sized yaml.
 This is an issue with the snakeyaml lib The YAML size needs to be reduced or use matrix/strategies to add multiple steps/stages instead of adding them one by one.